Skip to main content

 3. Adrenal Secretion ACTH acts on the adrenal cortex, triggering the synthesis and release of glucocorticoids, primarily cortisol.

 In an acute stress situation, this response is adaptive.
 However, chronic activation of the HPA axis, as might occur with persistent anxiety about data security, leads to a state of dysregulation.
-Sustained high levels of can have widespread, deleterious effects on the very systems that wellness programs aim to improve.
+Sustained high levels of cortisol can have widespread, deleterious effects on the very systems that wellness programs aim to improve.
 This creates a profound paradox ∞ a program designed to enhance health could inadvertently contribute to physiological stress if its privacy assurances are not trusted by the participants.

 Physiological System Effect of Chronic Cortisol Elevation Clinical Relevance in a Wellness Context